gboeing/ppde642/README.md

 # Urban Data Science

-Course materials, IPython notebooks, & tutorials from the urban data science course.
+In this repo I have compiled a cycle of course materials, IPython notebooks, and tutorials for an urban data science course based on Python.

-For more on the course see http://geoffboeing.com/2015/08/urban-informatics-visualization-berkeley/
+Some of these course materials and the sequencing have been adapted from materials I previously taught in CP255: Urban Informatics and Visualization at UC Berkeley.